MariumAZ/POC-Room_Matching/MODEL_DOCUMENTATION.md

    We selected properties with 2–29 rooms from both sources to balance complexity and cost.

 7. **Removing Perfect Duplicates Across Sources**
-   Properties with identical room names across sources were excluded to test only non-trivial mappings.
+   Properties with identical room names across sources were excluded to test non-trivial mappings as well as see how the model handles them.

 8. **Selecting a Representative Example**
    Property at row `28` was chosen for the proof of concept, as it contained both matching and mismatching room names.